Ibn Danan Synagogue: Architecture

 The synagogue was once only one of several inside the walls of Fes, and not the most elaborate.
 It is entered through a simple doorway indistinguishable from the doors of nearby houses.
 The door leads immediately to a short flight of stairs that lead into the high, rectangular space of the synagogue.
-The construction is masonry coated with plaster.
+The construction is brick masonry and lime mortar, coated with plaster.
+The synagogue was built against the outer wall of the Mellah in a space where other amenities for the local community were historically located.
+Unlike many of Fez's other historic synagogues, this one was built originally built as a place of prayer rather than as a house that was subsequently converted into a synagogue.

+The main room inside the synagogue is divided by a row of three pillars.
+The interior is lit by small windows high in the walls.
+Photos taken in 1954 show a ceiling hung with numerous memorial lamps, now vanished.
 The wooden ceiling is beamed and painted.
-The room is lit by small windows high in the walls.
-Photos taken in 1954 show a ceiling hung with numerous memorial lamps, now vanished.
 The walls are wainscotted with blue figured Moroccan tiles.
-The large Torah Ark, a cupboard filling the width of an entire wall, is made of carved wood.
+The large Torah ark (hekhal), a cupboard filling the width of an entire wall, is made of carved wood.
 The wall above is decorated with intricately carved plaster work.
-Opposite the Torah Ark is a raised alcove, separated from the main prayer space by a wooden screen elaborately carved with a series of arches.
-It was intended as a seating area for the congregations more distinguished members.
-The bimah is accessed from this space, constructed as a small platform cantilevered out form the raised area.
+Opposite the Torah ark is a raised alcove, separated from the main prayer space by a wooden screen elaborately carved with a series of arches.
+It was intended as a seating area for the congregation's more distinguished members.
+The bimah (or tevah) is accessed from this space, constructed as a small platform cantilevered out form the raised area.
 The wooden bimah is topped by a wrought iron canopy of Islamic-style arches and floral forms, culminating in a crown.